rbisdorff/Digraph3/docSphinx/tutorial.rst

   determinateness (%) : 64.62
   - most credible action(s) = { 'a7': 48.84, }

-Notice that solving the valued *Berge* kernel equations ([BIS-2006a]_) provides furthermore a positive characterization of the most credible decision actions in each respective choice recommendation (see Line 14 and 23 above).
+Notice that solving the valued *Berge* kernel equations ([BIS-2006a]_) provides furthermore a positive characterization of the most credible decision actions in each respective choice recommendation (see Lines 14 and 23 above).
 Actions 'a2' and 'a4' are equivalent candidates for a unique best choice, and action 'a7' is clearly confirmed as the worst choice.

-In Fig. 11 below, we orient the drawing of the strict outranking digraph instance with the help of these best and worst choice recommendations.
+In Fig. 26 below, we orient the drawing of the strict outranking digraph instance with the help of these best and worst choice recommendations.

 >>> gcd.exportGraphViz(fileName='bestWorstOrientation',
 ...       bestChoice=['a2','a4'], worstChoice=['a7'])